Vismaya dowry death case: Kerala court sentences husband to 10 years’ imprisonment

 On Monday, the court held S Kiran Kumar guilty of abetting the suicide of his wife.

-A court in Kerala on Tuesday sentenced the husband of a 22-year-old medical student who died by suicide last year to 10 years’ imprisonment, ANI reported.
+A court in Kerala on Tuesday sentenced the husband of a medical student who died by suicide in 2021 to 10 years’ imprisonment, ANI reported.

-The court also imposed a fine of Rs 12.5 lakh on the man, S Kiran Kumar, according to Onmanorama.
+The court also imposed a fine of Rs 12.55 lakh on the man, S Kiran Kumar, according to PTI.
+It directed him to pay Rs 2 lakh from the fine amount to the parents of the student.

-On Monday, Additional District and Sessions Judge held Kumar guilty of abetting the suicide of his wife Vismaya V Nair.
+On Monday, Additional District and Sessions Judge Sujith KN held Kumar guilty of abetting the suicide of his wife, 22-year-old Vismaya V Nair.
 The court convicted him under Sections 306 (abetment to suicide), 498-A (any wilful conduct which is of such a nature as is likely to drive the woman to commit suicide) and 304-B (dowry death) of the Indian Penal Code.

 The court sentenced Kumar to ten years’ imprisonment for dowry death along with six years and two years’ jail term on charges of abetment to suicide and cruelty.
-However, court directed that the latter two sentences will run concurrently with the one for dowry death.
+However, the court directed that the latter two sentences will run concurrently with the one for dowry death.

 Nair, a final-year Bachelor of Ayurvedic Medicine and Surgery student, was found hanging in her in-laws’ home in Sasthamnada near Sasthamkotta in the state’s Kollam district on June 21.
 Kumar had surrendered to the police the same night.